 The following are several suggested statements that faculty members may choose to include on their course syllabi.
 If individual faculty members have alternative texts of these statements, or other statements they would like to share, they can send them to the chair of the Student Life Committee.

 I am committed to supporting the learning of all students in my class.
-Students seeking accommodations, please contact Disability and Access staff at 507-786-3288 or by visiting wp.stolaf.edu/asc/dac
+Students seeking accommodations, please contact Disability and Access staff at 507-786-3288 or by visiting wp.stolaf.edu/academic-support/dac

 I am committed to supporting the learning of all students in my class.
-If you have already registered with Disability and Access (DAC) and have your letter of accommodations, please meet with me early in the course to discuss, plan, and implement your accommodations in the course.
-If you have or think you have a disability (learning, sensory, physical, chronic health, mental health or attentional), please contact Disability and Access staff at 507-786-3288 or by visiting wp.stolaf.edu/asc/dac
+If you have already registered with Disability and Access (DAC) and have your letter of accommodations, please meet with me as soon as possible to discuss, plan, and implement your accommodations in the course.
+If you have or think you have a disability (learning, sensory, physical, chronic health, mental health or attentional), please contact Disability and Access staff at 507-786-3288 or by visiting wp.stolaf.edu/academic-support/dac

 Suggested addition if your course normally would prohibit computers in class:

 Peer tutors at the Writing Desk offer help with any paper, in any class, at any stage of the writing process.
 You can sign up for an appointment online or drop in to RML 354 or the outer reference room, across from the reference desk/by the IT helpdesk.
 Tutors are available Sundays 12-5 and 7-10, Mondays-Thursdays 9-5 and 7-10, and Fridays 9-5.
 Learn more at http://wp.stolaf.edu/caas/

 Speaking tutors help students effectively speak and listen within academic conversations, from participating in or leading class discussions to preparing and rehearsing formal presentations.
 You can sign up for an appointment online or drop in Sundays-Thursdays 7-10pm in RML355.
 Learn more at http://wp.stolaf.edu/caas/